 Searching For:

-Since I have started these web pages, I have had several inquiries about former 315th Bomb Wing Members from relatives; sons, daughters, nephews, nieces; requesting information about their fathers service in World War 2.
-I thought I would start this page as a location to post some of the names of those sought after.
-If you have any information about the persons in question below, please send me an email at the address at the bottom of the page, and I will contact those seeking information giving them your email address to contact.
+If you have any information about the persons in question below, please send me an email at the address at the bottom of the page, and I will contact those seeking information, giving them your email address to contact.

 Rob Williams - Looking for information about his father.
-2Lt Harry D. Williams, Pilot, Crew 3011, 502nd BG, 430 BS.
+2Lt Harry D. Williams, Pilot, Crew 3011, 502nd Bomb Group, 430th Bomb Squadron.

 Victory Jean, 44-83946, Slicker 51, Crew 7C2, Crew Chief - T/Sgt Edmond T. Pinckney Jr.